msvoronov/frontend-project-11/README.md

 App available on
 https://frontend-project-11-sigma-ashen.vercel.app/

-This utility is developed by Mikhail Voronov as educational project in Hexlet programming school.
+This app is developed by Mikhail Voronov as educational project in Hexlet programming school.